keptn/lifecycle-toolkit/README.md

     keptn.sh/lifecycle-toolkit: "enabled"  # this line tells the webhook to handle the namespace
 ```

-The mutating webhook only modifies resources in the annotated namespace
+The mutating webhook only modifies specifically annotated resources in the annotated namespace.
-that have Keptn annotations.
 When the webhook receives a request for a new pod,
 it looks for the workload annotations: